Best Cryptocurrency Backtesting Platforms

-Because of the operation's nature, it is almost necessary to have a deep technical understanding of trading, programming, and exchanges in order to use this trading resource.
+Because of the operation's nature, it is almost necessary to have a deep technical understanding of trading, programming, and exchanges to use this trading resource.

-Gekko was designed to allow programmers to develop their own trading strategies using custom technical analysis indicators.
+Gekko was designed to allow programmers to develop their trading strategies using custom technical analysis indicators.

-Regrettably, since Gekko is not a hosted service, you will have to keep your machine running 24 hours a day to fully utilize this trading platform.
+Regrettably, since Gekko is not a hosted service, you must keep your machine running 24 hours a day to utilize this trading platform fully.

-After a strategy has been implemented in Gekko, it can be backtested using the same repository's paper trader.
+After implementing a strategy in Gekko, it can be backtested using the same repository's paper trader.

 "A command-line cryptocurrency trading bot using Node.js and MongoDB."